DajanaRad/drumKit/README.md

 # drumKit
-Simple app but to me very dear.
+Simple app but very dear to me.
 It makes noises when you press some keys on the keyboard.
-This is really simle app with a bit of code but i whanted to put it
+This is really simple app with a bit of code but I wanted to put it
-          here because it is entertaining and i really like this app.
-When you press some keys on keyboard you can here sound and a bit of css transition.
+          here because it is entertaining and I really like this app.
+When you press some keys on keyboard you can hear sound and see a bit of css transition.
 It is also responsive for all devices.